2. Introduction and Overview

 Connection to a computer is needed both for configuration of the tool as well as to communicate with the device if you intend to use Vehicle Spy or Intrepid’s available API.

-The RAD Epsilon and RAD Epsilon-T connect to a host computer using their USB C port, while the RAD Epsilon-Express connects using its micro-USB port.
+The RAD Epsilon connects to a host computer using their USB C port.

 As a hardware device, there are no specific requirements on the computer aside from the proper USB interface and the proper device driver installed.
 Instructions on installing the device driver are covered later with the installation of software.